uzkent/EfficientObjectDetection/README.md

 ```

 ## Training the Policy Network
-In the next step, we train the Policy Network and test the policy network.
-First, we need to have large training and test images.
+In the next step, we train the Policy Network.
 In the paper, we use ResNet34 to parameterize the Policy Network, however, you can try a shallower network such as ResNet18.
 We perform experiments on the xView and Caltech-Pedestrian Detection datasets.
 By a large image, we refer to images that have more than **1000px** in each dimension.
 We need to list the training and test large images in a csv file as follows.
 ```
   image name, location
   xxxxx, /path/to/folder/xxxxx.jpg